 Network monitoring yields significant returns in the support and uptime it provides the business.
 It also gives IT time back to focus on other priorities.

 Next steps: find a tool that gives you remote access

-Thinking remote monitoring could help you monitor and manage all your remote locations and employees more effectively?
+Do you think remote monitoring could help you monitor and manage all your remote locations and employees more effectively?
 Look for a remote monitoring tool that gives you secure remote access, along with standard features like automatic network discovery, real-time monitoring, dynamic mapping, SMNP support, and flows analysis.
-I know most IT people feel like their job is never done.
-Thankfully, a remote monitoring tool lifts the burden on you to manually keep tabs on all your locations and employees—so you stay connected at all times.
+I know most IT professionals feel like their job is never done.
+Thankfully, a remote monitoring tool can lift the burden of manually keeping tabs on all your locations and employees.

 Learn more about our remote server monitoring software solution, and try it free for 30 days.